fenghaitao/Qwen3-Embedding/README.md

 For more usage examples, see the code in the [examples]() sections.

+## Training

+The code and instructions for training Qwen3-Embedding models can be found in the [training docs](docs/training).

 ## Evaluation

 The code for reproducing the following results is available in the [evaluation]() section.